 - garlic powder, salt and black pepper

 Just for some incentive, the leftovers of this quinoa salad are delish, so let that be your guiding light.
+Store any remaining salad in an airtight container in the refrigerator.

-How to serve this fall quinoa salad
+How to serve this roasted butternut squash quinoa salad

 Versatility is where it’s at with this salad!
 You can serve it warm, cold or at room temperature.
+I love serving it alongside air fryer pork tenderloin or a herb crusted pork loin.

 Variations and Shortcuts